radioaction/Marcus-Aurelius/README.md

 ###### Part of the Great Ideas series
 # Meditations
 ##### Marcus Aurelius
-From the series Great Ideas; published by Penguin books.
+Book two from the series Great Ideas, published by Penguin books.